 While these at-home remedies for dealing with seasonal affective disorder may work for some people, they may not be effective for everyone.
 If you are continuing to struggle or thinking about suicide, get help immediately.
 Your treatment for season affective disorder may include a combination of light therapy, medications, and psychotherapy.

 Depression is different for everyone, but it is important not to let it control your life.
 Dealing with seasonal affective disorder symptoms right away may prevent secondary problems like substance use disorders from forming.
-If you or someone you care about is already struggling with addiction, there is hope.
-Our substance abuse treatment centers help people overcome addiction and work through their mental health challenges to find lasting relief and recovery.
+If you or someone you care about is already struggling, there is hope.
+Our mental health treatment centers help people work through their mental health challenges to find lasting relief.

 To learn more about our programs at Vertava Health and how we may be able to help you, contact us today.